New Zealand sambar deer, like rusa, originated from India with its introduction to the central North Island in 1875.

-The South Pacific is the only region in this world this species can be hunted.
-Closely related to the Rusa, Sambar also prefer to inhabit thick scrub and bush however this species frequently ventures out into small clearings to feed.
+The South Pacific is the only region in the world this species can be hunted.
+Closely related to the rusa, sambar also prefer to inhabit thick scrub and bush however this species frequently ventures out into small clearings to feed.

-We glass from the edge of the open fields down into the valleys looking for a flicker of the ear, a slight movement of the body.
-Sambar hunting requires patience and timing to find these shy giants, moving typically early mornings and late evenings Sambar will be seen more often on cooler mornings as the sun hits open valley faces where they will come out to sun themselves.
+We glass from the edge of the open fields on private land down into the valleys looking for a flicker of the ear, or a slight movement of the body.
+Free range, wild Sambar hunting requires patience and timing to find these shy giants, moving typically early mornings and late evenings sambar will be seen more often on cooler mornings as the sun hits open valley faces where they will come out to sun themselves.

-We offer limited hunts each year on Sambar Stags, as this private property does posses some of the biggest wild Sambar deer in the South Pacific we strive to maintain the quality and numbers on this privileged hunt.
+New Zealand Safaris offers limited hunts each year on free range sambar stags, personally guiding these New Zealand deer hunts.
+The privately owned property we hunt posseses some of the largest wild sambar deer in the South Pacific, we strive to maintain the quality and numbers on this privileged hunt.

-Hunts can be combined with Sika and Rusa deer also in the North Island, and with any of the main species in the South Island with a short 1 hr commercial flight.
+Hunts can be combined with sika and rusa deer also in the North Island of New Zealand, and with any of the main species in the South Island with a short 1 hour commercial flight.

-Sambar can be hunted from late May through July, with the rut running from mid May to August.
+Sambar deer stags are in hard antler and can be hunted from late May through September, with the rut running from mid June to August.